programminghistorian/jekyll/lessons/creating-network-diagrams-from-historical-sources.md

 *What do you aim to find?*

-A deeper understanding of who helps whom how, and discovery of patterns in the data that correspond to network theory (I did not find this, it turns out).
+A deeper understanding of who helps whom how, and discovery of patterns in the data that correspond to network theory.
 A highly productive interaction between my sources and the visualized data made me stick with this.

 Note that coding schemes in general are not able to represent the full complexity of sources in all their subtleties and ambivalence.
 The purpose of the coding scheme is to develop a model of the relationships you are interested in.
 As such, the types of relations and the attributes are abstracted and categorized renditions of the complexities conveyed in the text(s).
 This also means that in many cases network data and visualizations will only make sense once reunited with their original context, in my case the primary sources from which I extracted it.

+The translation of text interpretation into data collection has its roots in sociological Qualitative Data Analysis.
+It is important that you and others can retrace your steps and understand how you define your relations.
+It is very helpful to define them abstractly and to provide examples from your sources to further illustrate your choices.
+Any data you produce can only be as clear and coherent as your coding practices.
+Clarity and coherence increase during the iterative process of creating coding schemes and by testing it on a variety of different sources until it fits.

 {% include figure.html caption="Figure 2: A first stab at the coding scheme" src="../images/during/image03.png" %}